frenetic-lang/frenetic/guide/04-OxMonitor.md

     $ curl 10.0.0.1:8080
     ```

-  The client should successfully download the page.
+  The client should successfully download the fortune.
 However, none of
   these packets should get logged by the controller.

 ### Efficiently Monitoring Web Traffic